walmartlabs/zECS/Installation.md

     1. **@grp_list@** is the CSD group list you wish this instance to be installed.
     1. **@id@** is the two character ZECS instance identifier ranging from 00 to ZZ.
     1. **@org@** is the organization identifier used in the path of the service.
+    1. **@pri_cyl@** is the primary number of cylinders for ZFAM files.
     1. **scheme** is the setting for the SCHEME parameter on the URIMAP definition.
 Use either http or https.
+    1. **@sec_cyl@** is the secondary number of cylinders for ZFAM files.
     *Note: the path is created by the @org@ and @appname@ values; /resources/ecs/@org@/@appname@.*

-1. Submit the DEFZC@@ job to define the instance.
+1. Submit the DEFZC## job to define the instance.

 1. Install the ZECS instance CSD group.
 The CSD group name begins with ZC and ends with the @id@ value used above.
 So if the @id@ was 00, the group name is ZC00.
 No job has been supplied to install the definitions.
 Install by cold starting CICS, using CICS Explorer, or using CEDA INSTALL.

-1. Define a named counter for the ZECS instance.
-Run transaction ZCNC in one of the CICS regions with the above group name following it.
-Using the example above, the transaction would be ran as follows: ZCNC,ZC00
+1. Define a named counter for the ZECS instance and trigger the expiry process.
+Run transaction ZNCD in one of the CICS regions with the above group name following it.
+Using the example above, the transaction would be ran as follows:
+ZNCD,ZC00

 ### Securing the caching service
 One or more userids can be given specific privileges to a specific ZECS instance.
 There are three permission levels that